 Participants will be asked to take part in one, 90-minute experimental session in the Neuromechanics Laboratory located on Level 2 of the Human Movement and Nutrition Sciences building at The University of Queensland St Lucia campus.
 Upon arrival, investigators will re-inform participants of the research requirements and their right to withdraw at any time without penalty for any reason.
 The investigator will confirm the participant’s understanding of the experimental procedures by getting participants to explain what is required of them during the session.
 Then, if willing and able, participants will provide Informed Consent to take part in the research study.

 Prior to completing the experimental trials, the participant’s height and weight will be measured using a measuring tape and scales, respectively.
-The participant’s height will be used to re-create their motion during data analysis.
-The participant’s weight will be used to calculate 20% of their body mass which will be placed into a weight vest.
-For any regular cyclists, the seat height and handlebar position of the ergometer (Excalibur Sport, Lode BV, Groningen, The Netherlands) will be matched to their accustomed cycling position.
+The participant’s height will be used to re-create their motion during data analysis. \For any regular cyclists, the seat height and handlebar position of the ergometer (Excalibur Sport, Lode BV, Groningen, The Netherlands) will be matched to their accustomed cycling position.
 For the remaining participants, the fitting will be standardized to an internal knee angle of 150° and torso angle (trunk relative to horizontal) of 70°.
 Based on each participant’s preference, minor adjustments to this fitting will be made.
 Crank length will be set to 175 mm.
 Participants will wear cleated cycling shoes (SH-R070, Shimano, Osaka, Japan) that clip into the pedals (SH-R540, Shimano, Osaka, Japan).

 Participants will then complete a 5-min cycling warm-up at 100 Watts at their preferred cadence.
 After completing the warm-up, the ergometer will be set to “Isokinetic” mode which ensures the cadence in each trial will stay at a constant rate of 120 revolutions per minute independent of power output.
 Participants will then be familiarized to each condition by completing a 10-second sub-maximal effort.
-Once familiarized, participants will complete sixteen, 5-second maximal sprint trials in a randomized order.
+Once familiarized, participants will complete twelve, 5-second maximal sprint trials in a randomized order.
 A 3-minute rest period will be given between trials to reduce any potential fatigue effects.